aedler-ft/roadmap/README.md

 - A target **customer segment** for whom the roadmap item we plan to deliver will create most value for.
 For a list of currently addressed customer segments, see below.
 - A target **market** for which the roadmap item will be rolled out.
 For a list of markets where fiskaltrust products are available, see below.
 - A **value area** that indicates the area of where the item belongs to.
 For a list of current value areas, see below.
+- a **feature-classification** for forecasted customer expectation- and satisfaction
 - A **release phase** that describes the next expected phase of the roadmap item.
 See below for a guide to release phases.

 ### Customer Segments